 Okay enough about features, but in WordPress hosting what really matters is the speed.
 Being a SiteGround fan, I had already talked a lot about them, it’s time to test the performance, and how their WordPress hosting servers prove their mettle.

 First website load test with stock WordPress, no caching enabled

 Theme : TwentySixteen

 Plugin(s) active : SG CachePress

 I tried testing the SiteGround WordPress hosting with the stock WordPress installation, no additional WordPress plugins installed, and no post content.
-Though, the results are not something not to be proud of, but considering the data center location (Singapore) and the website speed test location (Melbourne, Australia) the results aren’t bad at all.
+Though the results are not something not to be proud of, considering the data center location (Singapore) and the website speed test location (Melbourne, Australia) the results aren’t bad at all.

 With no plugins installed except SG CachePress, the site managed to load under 990 milliseconds, and it’s claimed to be faster than 90% of tested websites by Pingdom.

 Second website load test with stock WordPress, caching enabled